 Israel is a unique country so we thought we’d put together this list of the most unique places to stay in Israel.
 All offer high quality accommodation, but a totally different experience to what you might expect to find in a typical hotel.
 Spread across the country, the key to being included in this list is that they offer something that you are likely never to forget.
 Here are some of the most unique places to stay in Israel.

-Brown Hotel Tel Aviv
+Dave Gordon – Son of Brown Tel Aviv

 Just five-minutes walk from Gordon Beach and three-minutes from Dizengoff shopping street, Dave Gordon – Son of a Brown Hotel is the quirkiest of Brown’s propreties, and our choice for a unique stay in Tel Aviv.
 The hotel is located in a preserved Bauhaus building and its interior design is truly captivating, as it’s funky, vintage-style, and at times slightly weird.
 Dave Gordon offers the same quality of the Brown family coupled with a fun, young atmosphere.